 ● Any additional accomplishments that are relevant

-● Your interest and hobbies
+● Your interests and hobbies

-Boost Your Job Search by Connecting With Our Minnesota Engineering Recruiting Services!
+Better Your Job Search by Connecting With Our Minnesota Engineering Recruiting Services!

 To get hired, call and speak with our recruiters at 952.884.9199, or contact us to learn how we can help you grow professionally!